 “Politics should be more scientific.”

-Time was broken down by the overwhelming weight of cognitive angst produced by the superstitions of TechNoLogic that dominated life in the reflection zone.
-Time had fallen in on itself, and reincarnated as the immediate present, as persons, their perceptions, and descriptions of experiences.
+Time was broken down by the overwhelming weight of cognitive angst produced by LogicNoTech and its superstitions that dominated life in the reflection zone.
+Time had fallen in on itself, and reconstituted the immediate present as persons, their perceptions, and descriptions of experiences.
 The present had become a subjective, self-referential trap that reverberated aimlessly in the form of the appearances of persons, their perceptions, and descriptions of experiences.

-By summoning the solemnity of doubt, N had accidentally unfrozen the sense-machine of Earth.
+By summoning the solemnity of doubt, Nas had accidentally unfrozen the sense-machine of Earth.
 Triangular stones with rainbow markings were externalised from the zero-core.
 Justice and fortitude shone forth in splendour.

 Nobody knew who or what their growls and barks were for, but without the dog-gods the noise of the silence would have been deafening.